rktjmp/hotpot.nvim/README.md

 # Configuration

-## `.hotpot.fnl`
+The majority of Hotpot's behaviour and the Fennel compiler is configured via a [`.hotpot.fnl`](#hotpotfnl) file.
+Some specific integration between Hotpot and Neovim is configured via the [`setup()` function](#setup).

 > [!TIP]
 > For most users who just want to write their configuration in Fennel, you can
 > ignore this section and use the default settings.

+## `.hotpot.fnl`

-Most of Hotpot's behaviour is configured by a `.hotpot.fnl` file, placed in the root of your config or plugin directory.
+Hotpot's behaviour, along with the Fennel compiler, is configured by a `.hotpot.fnl` file, placed in the root of your config or plugin directory.

 These files define a `context` for operations in that directory tree.
 These contexts are independent of one another and only alter behaviour in the same tree.

 If there is no `.hotpot.fnl` file in Neovim's config directory, a default